SECTION 1. INTRODUCTION – 3 minutes

 The call sign of the aircraft is Pegasus 519.
 The aircraft is now descending towards its destination Sochi.

-Now, please describe what happened in as much detail as possible.
+Describe what happened in as much detail as possible.

 INTERVIEW